Meydenbauer Bay Park

 Meydenbauer Bay Park (formerly Meydenbauer Beach Park) is a park located in Bellevue, Washington along Lake Washington.
-Named after William Meydenbauer, the park features paved and unpaved trails, picnic tables, a playground, a restroom facility and a beach.
+Named after William Meydenbauer, the recreation ground is perched steps away from nearby Meydenbauer Strand and features views, a floating pedestrian crescent pier, a kayak rental facility, a private boat dock, paved and unpaved trails, picnic tables, a playground, a restroom facility and a sand bank.

 History

-Meydenbauer Bay Park was once the landing site for passenger ferries that ran between Seattle and Bellevue from the 1890s until 1921.
+Meydenbauer Bay Park functioned as the landing site for passenger ferries that ran between Seattle and Bellevue from the 1890s until 1921.
 The site was also once home to Wildwood Park, a dance hall and popular destination for Seattle residents.
 In 1953, it became Bellevue's first park.